MOLPay/X-Cart_Plugin/README.md

 - Login as xcart store Admin, go to `Content` > `Edit templates` , click on `common_files` folder, and then click on folder name `payments` from the list.

-- Scroll to the bottom of your page, and upload file name `cc_nbepay.tpl` from the folder name upload in this pack and then upload the file.
+- Scroll to the bottom of your page, and upload file name `cc_molpay.tpl` from the folder name upload in this pack and then upload the file.

 - On the top menu, click on `Settings` tab, and choose `Payment Methods` from the list.